cbaker6/CertificateSigningRequest/README.md

 Then simply build your CSR using your publicKey(bits) and privateKey using, let builtCSR = csr.build(publicKeyBits, privateKey: privateKey).

-Note1: You can get your publicKey in bit form by querying it from the iOS keychain using String(kSecReturnData): kCFBooleanTrue.
+Note1: You can get your publicKey in bit by querying it from the iOS keychain using String(kSecReturnData): kCFBooleanTrue in your query.

 Note2: You will need to import CommonCrypto into your project.
 If you don't have this setup, follow the directions here: http://stackoverflow.com/questions/25248598/importing-commoncrypto-in-a-swift-framework?answertab=votes#tab-top